iconclass/server/src/help/basics.md

       9 Classical Mythology and Ancient History

 #### Subdivisions: Increasing specificity
-Within each division of Iconclass, definitions are organized according to a logic of increasing specificity.
+[&para;](#subdivision){: name="subdivision" } Within each division of Iconclass, definitions are organized according to a __logic of increasing specificity__.
 A main division is divided further into a maximum of nine subdivisions by adding a second digit to the right of the first one.
 Division 2 Nature, for example, is subdivided in the following way:

       21 the four elements, and ether, the fifth element 22 natural phenomena